gogetdata/ggd-recipes/docs/source/contribute-recipe.rst

     Assuming your bash script created in step 2 is called *hg19_data_recipe.sh*, run the following command to turn it into a ggd recipe::

-        $ ggd from-bash -s Homo_sapiens -g hg19 --author mjc \
+        $ ggd make-recipe -s Homo_sapiens -g hg19 --author mjc \
             --ggd_version 1 --data_version 27-Apr-2009 \
             --summary 'Assembly gaps from USCS' \
             -k gaps -k region gaps hg19_data_recipe.sh

-    The :code:`ggd from-bash` tool transforms the bash script you created into a data recipe.
+    The :code:`ggd make-recipe` tool transforms the bash script you created into a data recipe.
 Running the above code will create a data recipe called *hg19-gaps*, which will be a directory and will contain three files.
-For more information on the :code:`ggd from-bash` command see :ref:`from-bash <ggd-from-bash>`.
+For more information on the :code:`ggd make-recipe` command see :ref:`make-recipe <ggd-make-recipe>`.

 4. Build, install, and check the data recipe
 --------------------------------------------